 We use our own and third party cookies to offer you our services, customize and analyze your browsing and show you advertising related to your preferences.
 By continuing to browse, we consider that you accept its use.
 You can change the settings and get more information in the

 The virus can cause mild symptoms up to severe respiratory illnesses, including pneumonia and even death.
 The vast majority of deaths have occurred in people older than 65 years of age and who already had another illness or chronic condition.
 In contrast, children seem to be less susceptible to the disease, although it is not yet known how they contribute to the transmission of the virus.

 Current data places the mortality rate at around 2% (meaning that for every 100 confirmed cases, two people die) although it is still too early to give a figure with certainty.
-This rate could be lower if there are many asymptomatic or very mildly symptomatic cases that have not been diagnosed.
-It could also increase if the virus mutates (although this has not been observed so far).
+It is believed that the actual mortality rate could be lower than this figure as it is suspected that many cases of COVID have been asymptomatic or produced very mild symptoms and have therefore gone undiagnosed.
+It could also increase if the virus mutates (so far, none of the variants that have emerged have increased the severity of the disease).
 In any case, the mortality rate is lower than that of SARS (10%) and higher than that of seasonal flu (which is below 0.1%).